Ebazhanov/cypress-allure2-report-example/README.md

-Allure report example for Cypress
+Allure2 report example for Cypress
 -----------------------------------
 > This repo an example of how to use `cypress-allure-example` plugin